MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 3. Click **Upload a module**.
 4. Select the Plugin_PrestaShop.zip file, and then click **Configure**.

+Please always make sure to clean your cache after installing to prevent any issues.

 ## Configuration
 1. Sign in to your PrestaShop 1.7 backend.
 2. Go to **IMPROVE** > **MultiSafepay**.